 Due Diligence and Identification of Risk

 AmcoGiffen’s policy of direct employment is supported by robust processes which ensure that an individual’s identity is confirmed and they have a legitimate right to work in the United Kingdom.
-This policy and the right to work checks undertaken by our staff significantly reduces the risk of directly employing forced labour or those who may be subject to human trafficking.
+This policy and the right-to-work checks undertaken by our staff significantly reduce the risk of directly employing forced labour or those who may be subject to human trafficking.

-Where AmcoGiffen do utilise labour only sub-contractors we have introduced due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.
+Where AmcoGiffen does utilise labour only sub-contractors we have introduced due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.

 Notwithstanding that AmcoGiffen’s Supply Chain is primarily UK based, we have instigated a risk assessment of supply chain activities to identify and prioritise any areas which may pose a risk of Modern Slavery.